NVIDIA/TensorRT-LLM/cpp/tests/README.md

 This document explains how to build and run the C++ tests, and the included [resources](resources).

+Windows users: Be sure to set DLL paths as specified in [Extra Steps for C++ Runtime Usage](../../windows/README.md#extra-steps-for-c-runtime-usage).

 ## Compile

 From the top-level directory call: